passagemath/passagemath-pkg-lefschetz-family/README.md

 - `monodromy_matrices`: the matrices of the monodromy action of `paths` on $H_{n-1}(X_b)$.
 - `vanishing_cycles`: the vanshing cycles at each point of `critical_points` along `paths`.
 - `thimbles`: the thimbles of $H_n(Y,Y_b)$.
 They are represented by a starting cycle in $H_n(Y_b)$ and a loop in $\mathbb C$ avoiding `critical_points` and pointed at `basepoint`.
-- `extensions`: integral sums of thimbles with vanishing boundary.
+- `extensions`: integer linear combinations of thimbles with vanishing boundary.
 - `infinity_loops`: extensions around the loop at infinity.
 - `exceptional_divisors`: the exceptional cycles coming from the modification $Y\to X$. <b>(WIP)</b>
 - `homology`: a basis of representants of $H_n(X)$, apart from the $H_n(X_b)$ term.